 Anyways, below is the average estimate of food for a heterosexual couple in NZ from 2009 to 2018.

-From the Otago data, the increase in our food spending cannot be put down to food inflation.
+From the Otago data, our food spending increase cannot be put down to food inflation.
 And deep down I knew this already.
 In fact, the Otago study only shows a 3% inflation in food prices from 2014.
 The inflation of food would have to be over 85% to get $350 in 2014 up to 600 in 2018.

 The graph does show that food inflation has actually been negative for a period.
-But in fact, if you read the fine print of the study they changed the study method in 2014, so you really can’t compare data before 2014 to data after 2014.
+But in fact, if you read the study’s fine print, they changed the study method in 2014, so you really can’t compare data before 2014 to data after 2014.

 Lifestyle creep has set in